Developer Guidelines

 Schema

-S1: Safe consumption of API responses Be aware that in the API response blank fields are omitted and not included as null.
-Your client implementation needs to check if values are present in the payload before using them - otherwise your application may generate null pointer exceptions or similar.
+S1: Safe consumption of API responses.
+Be aware that in the API response, blank fields are omitted and not included as null.
+Your client implementation needs to check if values are present in the payload before using them; otherwise, your application may generate null pointer exceptions or something similar.

-Here is the example of two responses of the same API endpoint - however, in the second response we don't provide a lastPaymentDate as this information is null and hence omitted.
+Here's the example of two responses of the same API endpoint - however, in the second response, we don't provide a lastPaymentDate as this information is n

 Response #1 - Field has a valueResponse #2 - Field has null value